Murchison Falls National Park Map

 The Top of the Falls View Point

-From where you can truly appreciate the astonishing power with which the Nile thunders through the narrow gap in the escarpment, with a vociferous roar.
+This is the place where you can truly appreciate the astonishing power with which the Nile thunders through the narrow gap in the escarpment with a vociferous roar.

 Animals & Wildlife